ChamikaraTDP/docx/Resume-print.md

 - Update and maintain computer society website
 - Produce designs and image content for flyers and magazines
-- Organize, deligate relavent tasks to society members
+- Organize, delegate relevant tasks to society members